hurter3/MovieReviewHub/README.md

   - [W3C Markup Validation Service](https://validator.w3.org/)
     Due to using Flask I needed to run the app and then view the page source to cut and paste the code into the validator to check.
+    - Output : Document checking completed.
+No errors or warnings to show.

   - [JSHint](https://jshint.com/)
     - Output :